jgaskins/rails_app_operator/README.md

   finalizers:
   - kubernetes
 ---
-apiVersion: jgaskins.dev/v1
+apiVersion: jgaskins.dev/v1beta1
 kind: RailsApp
 metadata:
   # The kebab-case Kubernetes resource name for your Rails app
   name: my-app

-  namespace: my-app-namespace # MUST match the name of the `Namespace` above
+  # MUST match the name of the `Namespace` above.
+If you do not provide a
+  # namespace, it will install it into the `default` namespace.
+  namespace: my-app-namespace

-# Customize these below to your specific Rails app
+# Customize these below to your app
 spec:
   # Change this to where your app's container is hosted.
 If you're on Docker Hub
   # you don't need to supply a host.
   image: my-docker-hub-account/my-app-repo:my-tag

   # If you deploy from a mutable tag (such as `latest`), this needs to be
   # `Always`.
-If you deploy from a commit SHA or git tag, you can delete the
+If you deploy from tags named after commit SHAs or git tags, you
-  # line.
+  # can delete the line.
 When in doubt, just leave it as-is.
   image_pull_policy: Always

-  # The domain you want to run your app at
-  domain: example.com
+  # All entrypoints will have these environment variables
   env:
     - name: RAILS_ENV
       value: production